Engee documentation

 Details

-The value of the forbidden zone width.
+The value of the width of the forbidden zone.

 Dependencies